-AFS Investment Securities
+Investment Securities

 Truist invests in securities allowable under bank regulations.
-These securities may include obligations of the U.S. Treasury, U.S. government agencies, GSEs (including MBS), bank eligible obligations of any state or political subdivision, non-agency MBS, structured notes, bank eligible corporate obligations (including corporate debentures), commercial paper, negotiable CDs, bankers acceptances, mutual funds, and limited types of equity securities.
+These securities are classified as AFS and HTM and may include obligations of the U.S. Treasury, U.S. government agencies, GSEs (including MBS), bank eligible obligations of any state or political subdivision, non-agency MBS, structured notes, bank eligible corporate obligations (including corporate debentures), commercial paper, negotiable CDs, bankers acceptances, mutual funds, and limited types of equity securities.
 The most important feature management relies on when assessing credit risk for U.S. Treasury securities and Agency MBS is the guarantee of the Federal government or its agencies.

-U.S. Treasury, GSE, and Agency MBS represented more than 99% of the total securities portfolio as of June 30, 2021.
+U.S. Treasury, GSE, and Agency MBS represented 97% of the total securities portfolio as of December 31, 2021.